airandfingers/rpwm-server/README.md

 This repo contains the Red Pill Web Masons' Node.js web server (and the files it serves).
 This web server is live at http://ayoshitake.com.

-This repo is complete except for a single file - modules/db.config - which holds database credentials.
-This file can be obtained from me by <a href="mailto:airandfingers@gmail.com">asking nicely</a>.

 #Testing
 Tests using [Mocha](https://github.com/visionmedia/mocha), [Chai](https://github.com/visionmedia/mocha), and [SuperTest](https://github.com/visionmedia/supertest):